 "I haven't had really a student in the academic sphere, post-secondary, come forward.

 But you know that it's prevalent and I think it's because I have children in high school.
-So I know that it didn't end in high school.
-But I wouldn't say that they are necessarily coming forward with, at least in my position, to say that's happening." - Lethbridge student services employee
+So coming forward with, at least in my position, to say that's happening." - Lethbridge student services employee